ionos-deploy-now/documentation/content/docs/deploy-static-sites.md

 ## Setup

 Simply connect your repository and follow a guided setup of build dependencies and steps.
 After the setup, your project gets deployed instantly and will build and deploy on every following `git push`.
 You might want to [create a new project on the command line](docs/from-cmd-line), [deploy an existing repository](/docs/from-repo/) or [deploy one of our samples](/docs/framework-samples) for a quickstart.
-New Static Projects can be set up in the Deploy Now dashboard by clicking  **add project** and selecting `Starter Project` or `Static Project`(for more storage and stages) after the framework detection.
-Simply follow the instructions in the wizard to get your project up an running.

 ## Settings